|White, tricolor, white and red, fawn

 You get a canine with a zest for life and love for people—all bundled up in sprawls of fluff.
 What could be better?
 This is a wonderful cross for all kinds of homes in all sorts of areas.
 If you have your sights set, find out just what to expect from a Corgi Samoyed mix.

-3 Little-Known Facts About a Corgi Samoyed Mix
+3 Little-Known Facts About the Corgi Samoyed Mix

 1. A Corgi Samoyed Mix Will Love The Snow, But Not The Heat

 The Samoyed is from the blustery tundras of Siberia and Russia.
 They are specifically designed to withstand bitter temperatures.
 So, don’t be surprised when your Corgi Samoyed mix acts like a kid in a candy store every time it snows.